swc-uiuc/shell-genomics/README.md

 # Shell Genomics lessons

 An introduction to the Unix shell for people working with genomics data.
 This lesson is part of the [Data Carpentry Genomics Workshop](http://www.datacarpentry.org/genomics-workshop/).
-Please see http://www.datacarpentry.org/shell-genomics/ for a rendered version of this material.
+Please see http://swc-uiuc.github.io/shell-genomics/ for a rendered version of this material.

-## TEST

 ## Contribution